Cockatiel Harness: Best Flight Harness For Cockatiels Reviewed

 What are cockatiel afraid of?

 Cockatiels mostly fear sudden loud noises.
+Forcing a bird to wear a harness can create a negative experience, leading to difficulties in fostering a positive association with the harness later on.
 This is why they usually become scared when a person claps their hands or makes other sharp, sudden noises.

 Other things that may scare cockatiels include unfamiliar people or animals, bright lights, and being touched unexpectedly.
 If a cockatiel is fearful of something, it may hide or try to fly away.